VNG-Realisatie/nlx/docs/docs/support/common-errors.md

 ## Common  errors

+ - **C1** Something went wrong between the Client and the Outway Could be multiple problems, for example the requested URL is invalid.
+   Check the error message for more information
  - **O1** Outway fails to connect to an Inway.
    No direct connection is possible from the Outway to the Inway so there are most likely firewall issues.
 Check **M1** to figure out if the Inway or the Outway is having networking problems.
+ - **OAS1** Something went wrong between the Outway and the Authorization server
  - **A1** Inway fails to connect to a service.
 The organization providing the service has to bring the service back online or has some internal networking problems.
+ - **IAS1** Something went wrong between the Inway and the Authorization server
  - **M1** Directory monitoring cannot reach the inway to perform a healthcheck.
    The registered Inway service will appear as unhealthy on [https://directory.nlx.io](https://directory.nlx.io).
    An Outway will still recieve the advertised address of the Inway but